rolling-scopes-school/tasks/react/modules/tasks/final.md

 For the convenience of verification, it is **necessary** to record and post on YouTube a short (5-7 min) video for reviewers with an explanation of how each of the items listed in the evaluation criteria is implemented.
 Add a link to the video to the pull-request.
 [How to evaluate tasks in Cross check](https://docs.rs.school/#/en/cross-check-flow).
 In the comments to the assessment, it is necessary to indicate which items are not fulfilled or partially fulfilled.

-### Welcome route - max 50 points
+### Main route - max 50 points

-- [ ] The welcome page should contain general information about the developers, project, and course. - **10 points**
+- [ ] The Main page should contain general information about the developers, project, and course. - **10 points**
 - [ ] In the upper right corner there are 2 buttons: Sign In and Sign Up. - **10 points**
 - [ ] If the login token is valid and unexpired, the Sign In and Sign Up buttons are replaced with the "Main Page" button. - **10 points**
-- [ ] When the token expires - the user should be redirected to the "Welcome page" automatically. - **10 points**
+- [ ] When the token expires - the user should be redirected to the Main page automatically. - **10 points**
 - [ ] Pressing the Sign In / Sign up button redirects a user to the route with the Sign In / Sign up form. - **10 points**

 ### Sign In / Sign Up - max 50 points